YK7188/YK_Lab/27-OS Deployment with SCCM/README.md

 Fix:

-Use the MAC address or the correct SMBIOS UUID observed in SMSPXE.log for computer import.
+The issue was resolved by re-importing the computer using the correct identity observed during PXE boot (SMBIOS UUID or MAC address from SMSPXE.log).

 Result: